shobhitmshr002/conversation-with-linuxone-using-watson-microservices/README.md

 ---

-# Step 1 - Discover and locally run the banking application
+# Step 1 - Discover and locally run the provisioning chatbot application

 The objective is to discover the banking application located in the *banking-application* folder.
 This application is a Node.js application.
 It will be locally tested before packaging it into a Docker image for IBM Cloud private.